Languages: English (fluent) | Spanish (functional)

 Specialized Skill Levels: All

 Claire Allen is an active performing violinist and private teacher in the Washington, D.C. area.
-She is a Teaching Artist at Mason Community Arts Arts Academy, where she has a private studio of students ages 4 through 18 and is the Faculty Coordinator.
-She teaches Violin Beginnings, a series of group classes for young children just starting to play violin, teaches supplemental Suzuki-style group classes for students already in private lessons, coordinates the chamber music program, created and directs the Youth Violin Camp, and is a co-director of the summer Violin/Viola Bootcamp.
+She has been a teaching artist at Mason Community Arts Academy for six years, where she has a private studio of students ages 4–18 and is the faculty coordinator.
+She teaches Violin Beginnings (a series of group classes for young children just starting to play violin), Violin Adventures (a supplemental class for violinists already taking private lessons), Violin Choir, and Patriot Violins, coordinates the chamber music program, created and directs the Youth Violin Camp, and is a co-director of the summer Violin/Viola Bootcamp.

-Before teaching for Mason Community Arts Academy, Claire was a teaching assistant at the Baltimore School for the Arts where she coached chamber music, directed sectionals, and assisted with the orchestras.
+Before teaching for Mason Community Arts Academy, Ms. Allen was a teaching assistant at the Baltimore School for the Arts where she coached chamber music, directed sectionals, and assisted with the orchestras.
 She also taught privately in an outreach program that provided free lessons to inner-city school children, To Work In Gaining Skills (TWIGS).
 She has also been on faculty at the Baldwin-Wallace Conservatory Outreach Department.As a performer, Ms. Allen is a member of the first violin section in the Tysons-McLean Orchestra.
 She has been a member of many incarnations of the Faculty String Quartet at Mason Community Arts Academy, participating in multiple outreach concerts at schools, community centers, and other local venues.
 Highlights from the 2018-2019 season include quartet recitals at George Mason University, performances with the Tysons-McLean Orchestra, and a solo performance/pedagogical presentation at the Boulanger Initiative Launch Festival.

 Email firstname.lastname@example.org or call the office at 703-993-9889 for more information about Claire Allen.